A healthy body has a strong immune system and won’t get sick - if the body’s sick, the immune system is sick

 This gland is part of the lymphatic system which produces T cells, or lymphocytes, which help the adaptive immune system respond to pathogens.

-For starters, over 80% of the body’s immunity is built in the intestinal tract by the friendly bacteria community that live there, so a healthy gut fed with appropriate, healthy nutrition is vital.
-Factor in stress, environment, work overload and age, and you have just some of the key factors where the immune system can become compromised.
+For starters, over 80% of the body’s immunity is built in the intestinal tract by the friendly bacteria microbe community that live there, so a healthy gut fed with appropriate, healthy nutrition is vital.
+Now factor in stress, environment, work overload and age, and you have just some of the key factors where the immune system can become compromised.

-When a horse is stressed, more nutrients are required and those available may not be in the proper proportion for the stressful situation.
+When a horse is stressed, more nutrients are required and those available may not be in the proper proportion for the situation.
 Stress can also increase steroid production, which will suppress the immune system.

 If horses are malnourished, this impacts cell production.
 Even the well-fed horse can be at risk of suppression if his diet doesn't contain the necessary vitamins and minerals.
-Remember grandma saying ‘eat your vegetables’?
+Remember grandma saying "Eat your vegetables"?
 Well, she was right.

-Age can have an effect in both the young and the old.
+Age can also have an effect in both the young and the old.
 In the very young horse, the immune system is still developing: in the veteran, immunity diminishes as part of the ageing process.
 Whatever the age, a compromised immune system means less resistance to disease.

+Prevention is the best route, and unless your horse needs a full body clean-up, tonics can be really beneficial.
+With a carefully balanced tone of the immune system, the equine system will be better able to fight off illness and disease.
 General tonics should be fed periodically and are especially beneficial in the spring and as we come into winter.
-Spring brings with it the new grass and seasonal allergies, and we've seen our own horses purposefully forage for new spring growth of herbs, particularly nettles, cleavers, hawthorn and yarrow especially.
+Spring brings with it the new grass and seasonal allergies, and we've seen our own horses purposefully forage for new spring growth of herbs, particularly nettles, cleavers, dandelions and hawthorn especially.